CraigMoore3/ElecObjBlog/0112_notes.md

 ![Ohm's Law formula V=IR](images/ohmsLaw.png)

-* Formula for finding converting between Volts, Current, and Resistence
+* Formula for converting between Volts, Current, and Resistence
 * Volts are measured as such, represented by V, E.
 * Current is meausred in amps, represented by A, I.
 * Resistance is measured in Ohm's, represented by Omega, R.